adaoraul/rack-jekyll/README.markdown

 run Rack::Jekyll.new(:destination => "mysite")
 ```

-Note that on read-only filesystems (like e.g. Heroku) a site build will fail,
+Note that on read-only filesystems a site build will fail,
 so do not set `:force_build => true` in these cases.